![]() | Inside Mountain View Cemetery, Sequoia and Juniper Sts. -- Reno |

 Emmet Boyle died in Reno on January 3, 1926 and is buried next to his wife Vida McClure Boyle whom he married in 1903.

-Marker 265 represents Nevada's youngest governor.
+Marker 265 honors Nevada's youngest governor.

 Have you been to this marker?
 Tell us all about it here!